tomhea/os_zero/README.md

 Here I'll write my OS versions, from first to current.
 ## Part 0 - hellos
 `hellos` is Hello World OS.
 You'll see that I'll give a name to every OS that I'm going to develop, until reaching `os_zero` - The complete one with the youtube.
+I managed to write a single character to UART (output), 'T', using a "putc" assembly function.
+Calling twice makes a "TT" print.
+That's awesome.

 #### Fallbacks/Bugs:
 - Wrote the first os in big endien.
+ - I initialy failed to encode 5 out of 10 opcodes.
+Encoding by hand is HARD.
+ - I got wrong the loading address of the bios binary. (thought 0x1000, was 0x80000000).
+I tried writing an elf format in the hex editor, and it took me trial and error + debugging to make it run.
+I was afraid to use debugger, as it feals like a cheat, but it was to understand how qemu works.